PMC/MoneyTracking/README.md

-Based on the provided context, I'll break down the functionality of each file, explain how the Builder functions, and provide an overview of the code.
-I'll also create a comprehensive README.md file with markup language.

 **Overview**

 The program is designed to demonstrate various design patterns in software development.
 It consists of three main classes: `AbstractAccountBuilder`, `BankAccountBuilder`, and `PersonAccountBuilder`.
 The program allows users to create different types of accounts (bank or person) using the Builder pattern.